Kate-Yi/Kate-Yi.github.io/README.md

-#Animal Website
-Basic website created when first learning HTML and CSS
+Basic website on animals created when first learning HTML and CSS